Cane gun

 A cane gun is a walking cane with a hidden gun built into it.
-Cane guns are sometimes confused with so-called "poacher's guns".
+Cane guns are sometimes mistaken for similar-looking "poacher's guns".

-These are usually a more portable and more easily concealed version of conventional sporting guns, commonly a single or double-barrelled shotgun based on the relatively affordable Belgian leClercq action.
+These are usually a more portable and more easily concealed version of conventional sporting guns, commonly a single- or double-barreled shotgun, based on the relatively inexpensive Belgian Leclercq action.

-In this and in similar designs, a folding shotgun with a modest barrel length can be made to fold back until it lies beneath the stock and, thus, easily carried under a coat.
+With this and similar designs, a folding short-barrelled shotgun can be made to fold back until it lies beneath the stock, so that it can be carried under a coat.

 An alternative form is in effect a very long-barrelled pistol fitted with a detachable, sometimes called "take-down", or folding skeleton stock, though any sporting weapon that requires assembly has obvious drawbacks in the field.

 In purely practical terms, the distinction is that cane guns, far more costly to produce and, generally speaking, an affectation, ostensibly carried by gentlemen who wished, at all times, to be able to take "targets of opportunity", were a curio, a talking point, or a concealed offensive weapon, one that might easily escape detection unless closely examined.
-In addition to gentleman's canes, guns have been concealed in umbrellas, parasols, and walking staffs.
+In addition to gentleman's canes, guns have also been concealed in other common items such as umbrellas and walking sticks.

-By contrast, a poacher's gun is very obviously a weapon, albeit one easily concealed by those legitimately going about in the countryside unarmed, by those who carried a gun for ad hoc hunting for the pot or for self-defense, as opposed to a far-less-portable, pure-game gun, though these cross into the survival category.
+By contrast, a poacher's gun is very obviously a firearm, albeit one easily concealed by those legitimately going about in the countryside unarmed, by those who carried a gun for ad hoc hunting for the pot or for self-defense, as opposed to a far-less-portable, pure-game gun, though these cross into the survival category.

-Cane guns are now very rare and difficult to find since most fall afoul of legislation prohibiting concealed weapons, and period examples, where permitted, are, generally speaking, in the hands of private collectors and museums.
+Cane guns are now very rare and difficult to find, since most contravene legislation prohibiting carrying concealed weapons, and period examples, where permitted, are, generally speaking, in the hands of private collectors and museums.

-Modern, cartridge-type cane guns are usually fitted to fire large, low-pressure (black powder or equivalent) handgun ammunition or shotgun cartridges between .410 up to 12-gauge, both of which are well-suited in a weapon that is effectively just a barrel with an integrated chamber, a manual ejection, a detachable firing mechanism, a rudimentary grip, and even more rudimentary sights in some cases.
+Modern, cartridge-type cane guns are usually fitted to fire large, low-pressure handgun cartridges or .410 bore up to 12-gauge shotgun shells, both of which are well-suited in a weapon that is effectively just a barrel with an integrated chamber, manual ejection, a detachable firing mechanism, a rudimentary grip, and in some cases primitive sights.

 Other types of cane guns have been produced as air weapons, generally using some form of detachable pressurized air reservoir (a pneumatic air weapon) in the form of a flask, or integrated into the form of a more generously proportioned stick, such as a traditional shillelagh.
-Some are effectively dart-firing blowpipes, which are far easier to disguise being little more than a hollow tube.
-The weapon was used during a bank hold-up as part of the Pizza Bomber Case.
+Some are effectively dart-firing blowpipes, which are far easier to disguise, being little more than a hollow tube.
+The weapon was used during a bank robbery in the Pizza Bomber Case.